-- Mesh interfaces are now configured in a protocol-independent way in UCI (#870) - The MAC address assignment of all mesh and WLAN interfaces has been modified to prepare for support of Ralink/Mediatek-based WLAN chips. - Preparations for supporting the new batman-adv multicast optimizations have been made (#674, #675, #679) - All Lua code is minified now to save some space
+- Mesh interfaces are now configured in a protocol-independent way in UCI (#870) - The MAC address assignment of all mesh and WLAN interfaces has been modified to prepare for support of Ralink/Mediatek-based WLAN chips. - Preparations for supporting the new batman-adv multicast optimizations have been made (#674, #675, #679) - · All Lua code is minified now to save some space

-• Default TX power on many Ubiquiti devices is too high, correct offsets are unknown (#94)

-• The MAC address of the WAN interface is modified even when Mesh-on-WAN is disabled (#496)

-This may lead to issues in environments where a fixed MAC address is expected (like VMware when promiscuous mode is disallowed).
+- Default TX power on many Ubiquiti devices is too high, correct offsets are unknown (#94) Reducing the TX power in the Advanced Settings is recommended. - The MAC address of the WAN interface is modified even when Mesh-on-WAN is disabled (#496) This may lead to issues in environments where a fixed MAC address is expected (like VMware when promiscuous mode is disallowed). - Inconsistent respondd API (#522)

+The current API is inconsistent and will be replaced eventually.
+The old API will still be supported for a while.